 90th Anniversary Celebration

-On August 29, 30 and 31, 2019, the Department of Aerospace Engineering and Engineering Mechanics is hosting a celebration of the 50th anniversary of the first lunar landing, the 90th anniversary of the department and the bicentennial of the University of Cincinnati.
-Register for the event now.
+On August 29, 30 and 31, 2019, the Department of Aerospace Engineering and Engineering Mechanics hosted a celebration of the 50th anniversary of the first lunar landing, the 90th anniversary of the department and the bicentennial of the University of Cincinnati.

-We will be exploring the incredible history of the department, looking at “What’s Next” in aerospace, and celebrating the life and legacy of former UC Professor Neil A. Armstrong.
+We explored the incredible history of the department, looking at “What’s Next” in aerospace, and celebrating the life and legacy of former UC Professor Neil A. Armstrong.

 Historical Timeline of Department

 Decision made to create Aeronatical Engineering department.
 Search for chair begins.